UK Road User Charging

 Discount registration for vehicles with nine or more seats

-This online facility is to assist you in registering a vehicle with nine or more seats for the 100% discount from Congestion Charging.
+This online facility is to assist you in registering a vehicle with nine or more seats for the 100% discount from Congestion Charging and The Blackwall and Silvertown tunnels Charge.
 By selecting a language using the drop down menu, an application form will be produced in the language selected.

 Once completed, and the submit button selected, a PDF version will be produced in English, which should be printed, signed and forwarded to TfL Congestion Charging, PO Box 344, Darlington, DL1 9QE, United Kingdom.
 Please do not forget to enclose copies of the relevant supporting documentation.